List of Stargate games

 Stargate games are inspired by the Stargate franchise, which started with the 1994 film, Stargate directed by Roland Emmerich.

 The games in this article are not related to the 1981 arcade game Stargate by Williams Electronics.

 Games

-Stargate ride

-Stargate SG-3000 (abbreviated to SG-3000) is a simulator thrill ride based around the highly successful MGM television series Stargate SG-1 that made its debut at The Space Centre in Bremen, Germany in December, 2003.
-A reproduction has now been built at Kentucky Kingdom, Six Flags Discovery Kingdom and Six Flags Great America.
-As of 2006, Six Flags Great America no longer shows Stargate SG-3000.
-The contract with the park expired and the movie was pulled about a month before the season started.

 Stargate pinball

 Stargate is a 1995 pinball game, designed by Ray Tanzer and Jon Norris and released by Gottlieb.
 The game is based on the film Stargate, not the television show Stargate SG-1.
 It has many modes, including several multi-ball modes.

 A "pyramid" is the main feature of this game.
 It has a top that opens by raising and lowering.
 A moving "Glidercraft" ship will be extended from the pyramid when the pyramid is open.
 The "Glidercraft" will zigzag left-right, in front of the pyramid, with about 90 degrees of horizontal movement.

 This game also features two "Horus" targets.
 These are basically the reverse of drop targets: they are targets that, rather than dropping down into the playfield when hit, rise up into the air.
 Each target is attached to a large "Horus" structure, which is itself attached to a pivot that can raise and lower.
 These Horus structures drop to block the player from reaching two key shots.
 The game occasionally raises them, allowing the player to temporarily make the shots.
 Part of the development involved having actor James Spader record the voice parts of Daniel Jackson.